xiashtra/cactbot/README.md

 Install [.NET Framework](https://www.microsoft.com/net/download/framework) version 4.6.1 or above.

-You must have [DirectX 11](http://imgur.com/TjcnjmG) enabled for Final Fantasy XIV.

 Install the 64-bit version of [Advanced Combat Tracker](http://advancedcombattracker.com/), if you have not already.

 ### Install FFXIV ACT Plugin